 Performance Anxiety: The Great And Powerful Turtle can't use his telekinetic powers unless he feels like he's safe in his shell — so he builds a large shell out of surplus battleship armor and a Volkswagen Beetle.

-It should be noted, though, that while he's in his armor, he's a complete Billy Badass and generally considered one of the two most powerful Aces on the planet, along with Fortunato.
+It should be noted, though, that while he's in his armor, he's a complete Badass and generally considered one of the most powerful Aces on the planet, along with Fortunato.
+And since this is purely a Magic Feather issue, other psychic Aces can opt to help him.

 Personality Chip: Modular Man is designed to replicate human emotions and psychology.